 Note: When you install Azure Security Center for IoT, you can expect the first brute force attack warnings within hours.

 Next, it is recommended to set the Auto-shutdown options.
+You can find this option under the Management tab.
 If you only run your device during office hours, you can easily double the size of your VM (with a higher price tag) and still end up with a lower bill:

 With these adjustments, you create your VM.
 After just a few minutes, the VM is created: